The Law Governing a Will – Can You Change It?

 Under Prior Law, Trusts Were Treated Differently

 Under prior law, trusts were not similarly restricted.
 A trust could set forth a governing law other than the State of Maine.
 In a trust, there are very few restrictions on what default laws the trust must abide by.
 Generally, the terms of a trust are only limited by the knowledge and skill of the drafting attorney, which, in theory, reflect the intent of the client.
-For this reason, and others, trust are often the preferred estate planning vehicle.
+For this reason, and others, trusts are often the preferred estate planning vehicle.

 Maine’s New Uniform Probate Code

 The Maine Uniform Probate Code (MUPC), Title 18-C M. R. S. § 1-101 et seq., with a delayed effective date of September 1, 2019, revokes Title 18-A. Title 18-C brings with it significant changes to the law.
 One change is ushered in by § 2-703, which enables the drafter of any instrument, including but not limited to Wills, to alter the governing law.
 Local, Maine law, would only govern in the absence of a governing law provision unless the application of that law is contrary to the provisions relating to the elective share, exempt property and allowances or any other public policy of Maine applicable to the disposition.
 This is a change in the law from the former Title 18-A and establishes parity between the Maine Uniform Probate Code and the Maine Uniform Trust Code.
 See Title 18-B M.R.S. § 107.